afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

   * admin: This will have access to everything. is kind of a superuser.
   * coffeeAdmin: Access to everything coffee related, can create, read, edit and delete coffees.
   * teaAdmin: Access to everything tea related, can create, read, edit and delete teas.
-  * teaDrinker: Access to a specific tea (the one its drinking).
+  * teaDrinker: Access to a specific tea (the one it's drinking).
 It can only read it.
-It cannot add, edit nor delete teas.
+It cannot add, edit or delete teas.
-  * coffeeDrinker: Access to a specific coffee (the one its drinking).
+  * coffeeDrinker: Access to a specific coffee (the one it's drinking).
 It can only read it.
 It cannot add, edit nor coffee teas.

 :::tip
-  I always recommend to create an admin role that has access to everything.
+  I always recommend creating an admin role that has access to everything.
 :::

 ### thewallfile